sidkiamri/sidkiamri/README.md

 ## About Me

-- 🌐 Computer Science Engineering student seeking to explore the field of technology, motivated to tackle new challenges.
+- 🌐 Computer Science Engineer seeking to explore the field of technology, motivated to tackle new challenges.
 - 📫 How to reach me: [sidkiamri001@gmail.com](mailto:sidkiamri001@gmail.com)

 ## 🔧 Technologies & Tools